 How Our Counseling Works

-Email Counseling: After you send us your application via email (see below for instructions), we will read it over, ask questions to learn more, and make recommendations based on our knowledge of the dogs we feature.
+Email counseling: After you send us your application via email (see below for instructions), we will read it over, ask questions to learn more, and make recommendations based on our knowledge of the dogs we feature.
 In order for us to approve your adoption, we will need to feel your family and the dog are a good match.
-We want happily ever afters for dogs that become true family members and indoor companions.
-A good match takes into consideration how your lifestyle fits the dog and how many hours each dog can handle being unattended by his or her people.
+We want happily ever afters for dogs in which they become true family members and indoor companions.
+A good match takes into consideration how your lifestyle fits the dog and how many hours each dog can handle being unattended to by his or her people.
 And yes, we help out-of-town adopters, too!

 Other Ways We Help